ngnvnct/thuans-Leetcode-sltns/README.md

 ## Contributing
 **Please read the [contributing guidlines](./CONTRIBUTING.md) before opening a PR**

-[//]: # To contribute, please fork this repo and open a PR adding a [missing solution](#missing-solutions) from the supported languages.
+[//]: # "To contribute, please fork this repo and open a PR adding a [missing solution](#missing-solutions) from the supported languages."
 To contribute, please fork this repo and open a PR adding a missing solution from the supported languages.